When this little girl saw a way she could help, she didn't hesitate to step in and make a lasting difference.

 In today’s world, a story of spontaneous kindness, friendship, and generosity across racial and generational lines feels like a breath of fresh air.
 The story of Barbara and “Old Joey,” in which the typical teacher-student age relationship is turned on its head, takes place in Brazil.

-It started about two years ago, and made a splash in Brazilian and other Latin American social networks and media; you can find the full story in this wonderful video by Inspire Fundo, a YouTube channel in Portuguese.
+It started about two years ago, and made a splash in Brazilian and other Latin American social networks and media; you can find the full story in this by Inspire Fundo, a YouTube channel in Portuguese.
 Even if you don’t understand Portuguese, you’ll enjoy watching it: The smiles, innocence, and love need no translation.

 Francisco Santana Filho, 68, is affectionately known as “Seu Zezinho,” which roughly translates as “Old Joey.”
 He lives in the town of Crato in Ceará, northeastern Brazil, where he was born.
 It’s a region where illiteracy is sadly common; according to the video, the rate of illiteracy there reaches nearly 14%, and is even higher among the elderly and people of color, like Old Joey, who hadn’t learned his ABCs until Barbara came along.